mohsinkhan26/UISpriteManager/Unity Project/Assets/MK Assets/UI Sprite Manager/ReadMe.txt

 —————— Usage ——————
 - Add enum against your sprite in SpriteEnum.cs
-- Add respective sprite in SpriteManager.prefab
+- Add respective sprite in UISpriteManager.prefab
 - Now, just add component ImageExtension.cs instead of Image in Unity UI and use it as is

 —————— Remember ——————
-Drag SpriteManager.prefab in the first scene and it will persist
+Drag UISpriteManager.prefab in the first scene and it will persist

 —————— Special Thanks ——————
 - All the users who provide feedback and suggestions to improve